JonahBraun/debs-recipes/_posts/2014-04-06-butter-tart-squares.md

 title: Butter Tart Squares
 category: desserts
 ---
-Not low fat, not low sugar, not high fibre, and not healthy, just a real old fashioned treat!
+Not low fat, not low sugar, not high fibre, and not healthy ... just a real old fashioned treat!
----

 Mix together and press into a 9" square pan -
 - 1¼ c flour
 - ¼ c brown sugar